 There are also some commands that are available to moderate the game which will be explained below.

-Usually, when this kind of shots is used in the game, a little emoji (🔞) appears in the tweet.
-If you chose in your Twitter settings to not display sensitive material, the shot will not appear automatically, you would have to click on it to see it.
+Usually, when NSFW shots are used in the game, a little emoji (🔞) appears in the tweet.
+If you chose in your Twitter settings to not display sensitive material, the shot will not appear automatically, you will have to click on it to see it.

 If you see a sensitive shot without the emoji, it means it wasn't categorized as "sensitive material" and you can report it to me by writing "gore" or "nudity", depending of the scene of course.
 If the shot is used again in the future, thanks to your report, it will be correctly assigned.